---

 ### Mispricing with respect to ETH transfers

-One potential concern is the cost of creating a new account (`112 × cost_per_state_byte` gas units, e.g., 131,488 at a 100M gas limit), compared to transferring ETH to a fresh account (21,000 gas units).
-With this mismatch, users wishing to create new account are incentivized to first send a normal transaction (costing 21k) to this account to create it, thus avoiding the `GAS_NEW_ACCOUNT` charge.
+One potential concern is the cost of creating a new account (`STATE_BYTES_PER_NEW_ACCOUNT × CPSB` gas units, e.g., 183,600 at the proposed `CPSB`), compared to transferring ETH to a fresh account (21,000 gas units).
+With this mismatch, users wishing to create a new account are incentivized to first send a normal transaction (costing 21k) to this account to create it, thus avoiding the `GAS_NEW_ACCOUNT` charge.

 [EIP-2780](./eip-2780.md) solves this mispricing by adding a new component to the intrinsic gas cost of transactions.
 If a non-create transaction has value > 0 and targets a non-existent account, the `GAS_NEW_ACCOUNT` is added to intrinsic cost.